transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * emoji auto-complete is case-insensitive
 * it's always clear if a note has a poll (misskey sometimes hides that)
+* multiple-choice polls are clearly marked as such
 * boosts and quote-boost are accounted separately
 * only 1 boost per note per user is allowed
 * admins can remove bots from "trending"